ObambaCaree/BLOCK/README.md

-# Block Blast Web
+# block blast web

-**Block Blast Web** is an open-source, free-to-play video game.
+**block blast web** is an open-source, f2p video game.
-Please note: this is a fan-made game and not the official *Block Blast*.
+please note: this is a fan-made game and not the official *block blast* by hungry studios.